How to Write a Great Advertising Headline

-From the early days of advertising, to today's billboards, print ads, and social media posts, headlines are one of the most important aspects of any advertising campaigm.
+From the early days of advertising to today's social media posts, headlines are one of the most important aspects of any advertising campaign.
+A great headline can turn a prospective customer into a sale—for life.

 Types of Headlines